Why It’s Important To Address Quality Measure Requirements Like a Racing Team

 - Every inch: determine how patients, clinicians, operations, and analytics may be impacted by the changes.

 Healthcare organizations then need to take action to revise their systems and workflows based on their findings.
 If there are gaps or other issues, the EHR should be updated to meet the new specifications.
-For example, the definition of a patient visit may change to include telehealth visits due to the impact COVID-19 brought in 2020.
+For example, the definition of a patient visit may change due to the impact COVID-19 brought in 2020.
 With this change, there will be technical EHR changes to add data capture elements to telehealth visits, logic adjustments to reports and dashboards, changes to quality measure rule logic and modifications to decision support tools to prompt clinicians for specific data points in the workflow.

 Once changes are completed, like a race car, all changes should be tested and validated in a “race-like” scenario.
-Testing should include gathering impacted users’ feedback to confirm new processes and data capture methods secure the appropriate information without negatively impacting workflows.
+Testing should include users’ feedback to confirm new processes and data capture methods secure the appropriate information without negatively impacting workflows.
 Be prepared to make revisions based on the test results, because without end user (driver!) adoption, quality programs are far more likely to crash and burn.

 Updates and adjustments to the technology are just one step.
-Organizations also need to train their users (especially clinicians) on the new specifications and workflows to ensure that data is entered in a way that makes quality measurement easy, accurate and comprehensive.
+Organizations also need to train users on the new specifications and workflows to ensure that data is entered in a way that makes quality measurement easy, accurate and comprehensive.
 Workflow changes are particularly important to reiterate with leadership and physicians since user adoption has a direct impact on the bottom line through quality program incentives.

 Every quality measurement reporting period is comparable to race day.
-Once system and workflow changes from the planning phase are in place, the organization should continuously monitor for accurate data capture and the derived performance improvement throughout the race (reporting period).
+Once system and workflow changes from the planning phase are in place, the organization should continue to monitor for accurate data capture and the derived performance improvement throughout the race (reporting period).
 Many healthcare organizations tend to fail by not building rigor into this process; they implement quality measurement changes but do not diligently monitor outcomes until right before their reporting deadlines.

 Dashboards can also be used effectively to encourage adoption of quality measures by clinicians.
 Physicians and surgeons are often as competitive as race car drivers.
 Enabling clinicians to view how they are performing versus their peers, organizational goals and national benchmarks is an effective way to get them to self-regulate and adopt the new tools and processes throughout the year.
 Attaching bonuses or other compensation elements to quality measure performance drives even greater adoption and compliance.